Fish Tracking, Counting, and Behaviour Analysis in Digital Aquaculture: A Comprehensive Survey: Fish tracking

 \subsection{Fish tracking based on 3-dimensional visual information}

-3-D tracking methods offer advantages over 2-D tracking algorithms, as they can be used to study the behaviour of social animals and effectively address most occlusion problems.
+3-D tracking methods offer advantages over 2-D tracking algorithms, as they can be used to study the behaviour of social animals and effectively address occlusion problems.
 However, 3-D tracking also presents significant challenges due to the large number of fish, similar individual appearance, occlusion, and uncertainty of stereo matching.

-Two main types of 3-D tracking methods have been developed: "shadow" and "stereo" methods (as shown in Fig. \ref{fig:3dtracking}).
-The "shadow" method, which requires only one camera, uses the shadow of the fish projected onto the substrate as a second view of the shoal.
+Two main types of 3-D tracking methods have been developed: ``shadow" and ``stereo" methods (as shown in Fig. \ref{fig:3dtracking}).
+The ``shadow" method, which requires only one camera, uses the shadow of the fish projected onto the substrate as a second view of the shoal.
 By calculating the 2-D positions of the fish and its shadow, the 3-D position of the fish can be obtained through triangulation.
-However, this method becomes increasingly difficult as the number of fish increases and shadows may be obscured, as it requires detecting each fish and its corresponding shadow.
+However, this method becomes increasingly difficult as the number of fish increases and shadows may be obscured, as it requires detecting each fish and its corresponding shadow \cite{palconit2021three}.

-Stereoscopic methods use multiple cameras to capture simultaneous images at different angles or a camera and a mirror \cite{delcourt2013video}.
-Some researchers have developed platforms that use a single camera and mirror to obtain 3-D coordinates and automatically track fish \cite{mao2016research, xiao2016research}.
+Stereoscopic methods use multiple cameras, a camera and a mirror to capture simultaneous images at different angles \cite{delcourt2013video}.
+Some researchers have developed platforms that use a single camera and mirror to obtain 3-D coordinates of fish \cite{mao2016research, xiao2016research}.
 These methods calculate the centre coordinates of fish and combine the association of mirror view and direct view for tracking, addressing the problem of target loss caused by occlusion.
 However, they require high-precision equipment and may suffer from correspondence deviations due to the pixel centres of real and virtual fish not being at the same point.
 Moreover, these methods are not suitable for actual production environments.